Department of Health

 • increases to the maximum infringement penalties for a number of offences, and specific provisions for higher ‘body corporate’ offences

-• a smoking ban at patrolled beaches
+• a smoking and vaping ban at patrolled beaches

 • the regulation of e-cigarette products in the same manner as tobacco products